NetBr3ak/betulator/README.md

 Here is the improved and more detailed `README.md` for the `betulator` repository:

-# 🎲 Martingale Strategy Tracker for European Roulette
+# 🎲 Betualator - Martingale Strategy Tracker for European Roulette

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)